Kreyparion/Astar-Kore22-Competition/README.md

 *By Julien Cardinal*

 ## Startup
-Run the main.ipynb file that plays the main agent against the top agent of the beta version https://github.com/w9PcJLyb/kore-beta-bot.
+Run the **main.ipynb** file that plays the main agent against the top agent of the beta version https://github.com/w9PcJLyb/kore-beta-bot.
 I don't really use his code for any other reasons than to challenge mine.
 Thanks to him, it was a really good baseline to improve my code !

+All the code is in **main.py**

+## Tests

+In the **test_agent.ipynb** file, there are a lot of tests on customized maps to evaluate the agent in different situations.
+This is the laboratory to evaluate the different parameters fast enough.

 # Cooperative A* 3d with gravity